youngerheart/react-datagrid/README.md

 Column customization/styling can be done with different properties on the column object:

+* `style`: Object - a style object to be applied to all cells in this column
+* `textAlign`: String - one of 'left', 'right', 'center'
+* `className`: String - a className to be applied to all cells in this column.
 * `render`: Function(value, data, cellProps) - if you want custom rendering, specify this property

  		```jsx